cockroachdb/docs/v20.1/build-a-python-app-with-cockroachdb.md

     <a href="http://docs.peewee-orm.com/en/latest/peewee/playhouse.html#cockroach-database"><button style="width: 22%" class="filter-button">Use <strong>peewee</strong></button></a>
 </div>

 This tutorial shows you how build a simple Python application with CockroachDB and the psycopg2 driver.
-For the CockroachDB back-end, you'll use either a temporary local cluster or a free cluster on CockroachCloud.
+For the CockroachDB back-end, you'll use a temporary local cluster.

 ## Step 1.
 Install the psycopg2 driver